 - Cotswold District Green Infrastructure (GI) Strategy.
 The GI Strategy forms part of the Local Plan evidence base and responds to the Council's climate and ecological emergencies and corporate priorities to improve health and wellbeing.
 A summary of comments received together with a final edit of the Strategy is now underway and will be presented later this year together with the draft Local Plan Partial Update; - Sustainability Appraisal this is a statutory and iterative process in the production of the Local Plan; it helps to ensure policies promote sustainable patterns of development; - Habitats Regulation Assessment like the Sustainability Appraisal this is a statutory and iterative process; it will examine the effect of proposed development on protected habitats.; - Strategic Flood Risk Assessments a key piece of evidence that helps to ensure proposed development is located away from areas that flood. - Strategic Housing and Economic Land Availability Assessment (SHELAA) which seeks to identify land that could be suitable for allocation in the updated Local Plan).
 The latest version was published in October 2021 and local communities have had the opportunity to comment on the document through the Local Plan consultation.
 An update is due to be published later this year. - Carbon impact and evidence base a joint project with West Oxfordshire will provide evidence to support zero carbon policies.
-Officers met prospective consultants in late 2022 to discuss the project brief, establish indicative costs and confirm capacity to deliver this project;

-- Transport assessments in Circumcester (including Kemble Very Light Railway) the Council's consultants, ITP, have produced a final draft, findings of which were presented to the funding body (GEGJC) in March 2023.
-A project brief for Transport and Access Study for Circumcester, which will also examine parking needs, is currently being set up.
-The project is expected to be fully commissioned in April 2023 for delivery by the end of August; - Design Code a broad document covering all aspects of design within a Cotswold context including architectural, urban, landscape, ecological and sustainable design.
-This project is expected to be commissioned in Spring 2023; - Housing Strategy a draft strategy will be published for public consultation in Autumn 2023.
+Officers met prospective consultants in late 2022 to discuss the project brief, establish indicative costs and confirm capacity to deliver this project; - Transport assessments in Circnester (including Kemble Very Light Railway) the Council's consultants, ITP, have produced a final draft, findings of which were presented to the funding body (GEGJC) in March 2023.
+A project brief for Transport and Access Study for Circnester, which will also examine parking needs, is currently being set up. - Design Code a broad document covering all aspects of design within a Cotswold context including architectural, urban, landscape, ecological and sustainable design.
+Design consultants, LDA, were commissioned in October 2023 with the project due to complete in July 2024. - Housing Strategy a draft strategy will be published for public consultation in Autumn 2023.
 With the aim of adopting the strategy in early 2024.